whampson/ohwes/README.md

 ```
 If you do not have winget, see [Windows Package Manager for Developers](https://learn.microsoft.com/en-us/windows/package-manager/#windows-package-manager-for-developers).

 2. Update MSYS2.
-You may need to run this command twice if you are prompted to
+You will need to run this command again if you are prompted to
 restart the shell.
 ```
 MSYS2> pacman -Syuu